gravitational/teleport/rfd/0050-join-methods.md

 #### Proxy `POST /webapi/host/credentials`
 Join methods: token, EC2
 Server trust: PKI
-This is the proxy endpoint for registering IoT nodes, it basically forwards to the Auth `/tokens/register` endpoint.
+This is the proxy endpoint for registering IoT nodes that don't have a direct connection to the auth server, it basically forwards to the Auth `/tokens/register` endpoint.

 ### New IAM Join Method